aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 # → first flagged sample is 4.2 scaled deviations from reference in time_of_day
 ```

-**Mutual information is association, not causation.** A high MI score means the
+**Mutual information is association, not causation.** A high normalized MI (NMI)
-factor correlates with being flagged.
-It does not mean the factor caused the
+score means the factor correlates with being flagged.
+It does not mean the
-problem, nor does it mean other factors with lower scores are irrelevant.
+factor caused the problem, nor does it mean other factors with lower scores are
-Always interpret MI scores alongside domain knowledge about what the factors
+irrelevant.
+Always interpret NMI scores alongside domain knowledge about what
-represent and how data was collected.
+the factors represent and how data was collected.

 Both functions require factors to be provided as dictionaries mapping factor
 names to arrays.
 If your metadata is stored in DataEval's {class}`.Metadata`